 Online streaming in Dubai and the UAE

 Netflix is not blocked in the UAE.
-The service launched in the UAE earlier in 2016.
+The service was launched in the UAE earlier in 2016.
 There are now over 300 TV shows and just under 1,000 movies available in the country.
 This represents around 30% of what is available through U.S. Netflix.
 Many Netflix users in Dubai are using VPNs to access other Netflix regions.
 Note that not all VPNs are effective at accessing Netflix; for more details see our Netflix VPN list.

 Similarly, many users are utilizing VPN services to access Amazon Prime Video services in the country.
 Amazon itself is not blocked, but the website does not operate its video streaming services in the country.
 These are, however, available through a VPN, and not considered part of the “illegal content” under the country’s recently amended VPN laws.

 Using a VPN to access international libraries of online media streaming services such as Netflix, Hulu, BBC iPlayer, or Amazon Prime Video is considered a low-risk venture.
-Authorities are more concerned with users utilizing VPNs for serious crimes, and more particularly, for issues more directly related to the ethics laws mentioned earlier.
+Authorities are more concerned with users utilizing VPNs for serious crimes and, more particularly, for issues more directly related to the ethics laws mentioned earlier.

 Tip: Get your VPN before arriving in the UAE